 Mount Lookout is home to one of Cincinnati’s largest parks, Ault Park, which hosts a yearly fourth of July fireworks show worth visiting, as well as other regular community events.
 The area is also known for its lively entertainment and business district, Mount Lookout Square, which features trendy restaurants, bars, shops, and local businesses.

 Mount Lookout is located right in the midst of some of the best attractions in the city.
 The Cincinnati Observatory sits atop a neighboring hill and is home to the world’s oldest telescope still in use.
-For some local favorite eats, check out Muse and sample their creative and clean local dishes.
-This cute stop also serves a wide list of hard drinks.
-And Mount Lookout Tavern for sports TV watching, live music on weekends and classic pub food.
+For some local favorite eats, check out Muse for their coffee and wine bar, and live music.
+Checkout Mount Lookout Tavern for sports TV watching, live music on weekends and classic pub food.

 Schools in Mount Lookout include Cardinal Pacelli Elementary School, Kilgour School, and Saint Ursula Villa School.

-We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhops.
-Like we said, we coordinate local and long distance moving services in Cincinnati, as well as other nearby cities such as Cleveland and Columbus.
+We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhop.
+We coordinate local and long-distance moving services in Cincinnati, as well as other nearby cities such as Cleveland and Columbus.